Richard A. Chaifetz School of Business: Building

+Academics

 Undergraduate programs

 Through a comprehensive curriculum including studies in Arts & Science, all business disciplines, as well as advanced courses in a specific concentration.

 Graduate programs

-Richard A. Chaifetz School of Business offers five graduate business programs.
+The Richard A. Chaifetz School of Business offers five graduate business programs.
 Additionally, graduates have the option of pursuing joint degrees.
 MBA dual degrees are offered with the Law School and the Medical School.